JibinBiju50/lead-query-api/README.md

 ## Time Spent

-Approximate time spent: **12 - 13 hours**.
+Approximate time spent: **16–17 hours**.

-This includes project setup, PostgreSQL schema and seed data, authentication and validation, query/filter implementation, debugging, integration testing, deployment setup, and documentation.
+This includes understanding the requirements, project and database setup, implementation, debugging, integration testing, deployment, and documentation.

 With another day, I would: